top of page

 Allow this to partly dry and then use a biro or round stick to push holes into the clay mix.
 These will be approx. 1cm in diameter and 10cm deep.
 Space the holes about 5cm apart.
 Do not overcrowd your hotel, as many bees like to make side tunnels in their nesting holes.

-An alternative to making these hotels is to ensure you have some bare patches of dirt in your backyard, that isn't covered in thick mulch, weeds, lawn etc, nor will it be walked over or inundated with water.
+A more effective alternative to making these hotels is to ensure you have some bare patches of dirt in your backyard, that isn't covered in thick mulch, weeds, lawn etc, nor will it be walked over or inundated with water.

 Happy Hotel Making.
 I'd love to see your creations too - please feel free to share them on my facebook page.